remindmodel/remind/tutorials/10_DebuggingREMIND.md

 - the model is still locked?
 Another model run has locked the folder, so you have to wait until it has unlocked it again.
 - because of a locked folder in the R libraries, outdated packages were loaded: consider [creating a new snapshot](04_RunningREMINDandMAgPIE.md#create-snapshot-of-r-libraries).
 - input files are missing or outdated? delete `input/source_files.log` or set `cfg$force_download <- TRUE` to force the loading of new ones.
-If this doesn't help, the input generation may be broken.
+If this doesn’t help, the input generation may be broken.
 - you use an outdated git branch? check `git log` or use main branch with `git checkout main/develop; git pull`.
 - a recent change in the start scripts may have broken the prepare scripts, check the [file history](https://github.com/remindmodel/remind/commits/develop/scripts/start/) for changes.